enlambdment/musical-guiclone/README.md

 * replace the code importing a pre-trained model with my own, simpler JavaScript for providing completion of two-part harmony using a more rudimentary probabilistic approach
 * experiment with different solutions for bringing in 3rd-party libraries as dependencies

+## Essential functionality of the musical GUI

+## Basic infill for two-part harmony completion

+## Bringing in 3rd-party libraries